SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Java

+- [eclipse/deeplearning4j](https://github.com/eclipse/deeplearning4j) - Suite of tools for deploying and training deep learning models using the JVM.
+Highlights include model import for keras, tensorflow, and onnx/pytorch, a modular and tiny c++ library for running math code and a java based math library on top of the core c++ library.
+Also includes samediff: a pytorch/tensorflow like library for running deep learning using automatic differentiation.
 - [quarkusio/quarkus](https://github.com/quarkusio/quarkus) - Quarkus: Supersonic Subatomic Java.
 - [GoogleContainerTools/jib](https://github.com/GoogleContainerTools/jib) - 🏗 Build container images for your Java applications.
 - [kiegroup/drools](https://github.com/kiegroup/drools) - Drools is a rule engine, DMN engine and complex event processing (CEP) engine for Java.